 Also, there are class advisors and academic advisors for all undergraduate classes and seminars.
-Students may seek advice on studies, course enrollment, career options and any difficulties in student life.
+Students may seek advice on studies, course enrollment, career options and any other matters related to their life as a student.

 List of teachers' offices and their office hours : Academic Handbook 履修要覧/Bulletin of Information Department offices : 履修要覧(listed first on pages of each Department) List of class advisors/academic advisors of Departments : Academic Handbook 履修要覧/Bulletin of Information